GregTroar/OpsLog/README.md

 - **Icom CI-V** — native, over the radio's **USB** port *or* over the internet via the radio's **built-in LAN server** (see *Remote Icom* below).
 No RS-BA1 or Remote Utility needed.
+- **Kenwood / Elecraft** — native ASCII CAT over USB or an RS232-to-Ethernet
+  bridge, for the K3 / K4 and the Kenwood dialect they share.
+- **Yaesu** — native ASCII CAT (FA/FB/MD/VS…), which replaces OmniRig for an FTDX and gives the Yaesu console below.
-- **TCI** (WebSocket) — SunSDR / ExpertSDR2 and any TCI-compatible server:
+- **TCI** (WebSocket) — SunSDR / ExpertSDR3 and any TCI-compatible server:
-  freq / mode / PTT / split, plus optional panorama spots.
+  freq / mode / PTT / split, panorama spots, **audio in both directions** and a full console.
+See *TCI audio* below.

+**CAT sharing:** OpsLog can hand the radio on to other programs while it holds the port — a **Hamlib NET rigctl** server (WSJT-X, JTDX, MSHV, fldigi…) or a **TCI** server.
+One or the other, on a port you choose.

 Mode is taken from the radio; the digital sub-mode (FT4 vs FT8) is inferred from the frequency. **Per-band Flex RX/TX antennas** can be configured and are applied